anderkve/FYS3150/book/introduction_to_cpp/classes.md

 ### The #define Guard

-To prevent multiple inclusion when we're dealing with many header and source files, we create a so-called **#define guard** in each header file.
+To prevent multiple inclusions when we're dealing with many header and source files, we create a so-called **#define guard** in each header file.
 The generic structure of a #define guard looks like this:

 ```c++
 #ifndef CLASS_NAME_HPP